gbv/grimpo-skosmos/README.md

 ## Installation

 First clone the repository.
-Before creating the docker containers it is necessary to provide a config file for Skosmos.
+Before creating the docker containers it is necessary to provide a config file for Skosmos at `dockerfiles/config/skosmos.ttl`.
 This can be done by copying the default config file.
-To do this navigate to the repository root directory and run:
+To do so, navigate to the repository root directory and run:

 ~~~sh
 make